omdnaik/techspec-ai-agent/Prompt.md

+Your global fix for the query.captures() iterator introduced a critical regression.
+​The logs now show: ERROR | Failed to parse or ingest ...
+ConfirmationsApplication.java: too many values to unpack (expected 2).
+This crash happens immediately after creating the IMPORTS relationships, right when the script tries to extract classes/methods using the AST query.
+​Action Required:
+​Look at the traceback for this specific unpacking error (it will be in your internal logs or terminal output).
+​The error means your new dictionary conversion or for loop unpacking is misaligned with what Tree-sitter actually returns. (e.g., for node, name in captures: might be failing if the structure is different, or if you used dict() improperly).
+​Fix the unpacking syntax in the class/method extraction logic (likely in parent_extraction.py, mixin.py, or definition_processor.py) so it correctly parses the tree_sitter captures without throwing unpacking errors.
+​Do not reply until you have fixed this specific unpack regression so the file can finish ingesting.

 The pipeline ran, and the database confirms that the concrete class is successfully saved as a Class node.
 Furthermore, there are no Java generics involved in the inheritance.
 ​However, two critical logic bugs remain in the Python script:
 ​1.
 Pass 3 is receiving an empty payload: